Environmental Engineering MSc

 - implement a strong health and safety culture, including risk assessment

-- understanding of scientific principles to develop sustainable solutions to practical problems
+- understand scientific principles to develop sustainable solutions to practical problems

 - successfully plan and execute research projects